ORACLE-SWE: Quantifying the Contribution of Oracle Information Signals on SWE Agents: Extraction of Oracle Information

 \subsubsection{Execution Context}

-\textit{Execution Context} refers to the code contexts surrounding critical locations in the source code when reproducing and fixing the issue in an SWE task.
-Stack traces summarize the relation of function calls leading to an error and therefore provide a compact representation of the program’s runtime code context.
+\textit{Execution Context} refers to the code contexts that call or are called by the critical locations in the source code when reproducing the issue in an SWE task.
+Stack traces summarize the relation of function calls leading to an error and therefore provide a compact representation of the code context.
 The oracle \textit{Execution Context} is thus derived from the error stack trace produced when executing reproduction tests on the buggy version of the repository.
-Each frame in the trace is represented as a tuple of file path, line number, function name, and surrounding source code.
-To provide sufficient context, we include a window of 15 lines centered around each referenced line.
+Each frame in the trace is represented as a tuple of file path, line number, function name, and surrounding source code (15 lines around the called line), simulating the relevant code relations and snippets submitted by a code graph search sub-agent.
 Frames originating from test functions are masked to prevent leakage of ground truth tests.

-In Python projects, many failures arise from assertion errors triggered inside test functions, which prevents the stack trace from reaching the underlying source code responsible for the bug.
+In Python projects, many failures arise from assertion errors triggered inside test functions, which prevents the stack trace from reaching the underlying source code.
 To address this limitation, we insert a custom stack-trace collector at the oracle edit locations and record the deepest reachable call stack during execution for instances without error stack into the source code.
-For Golang projects, reproduction tests frequently fail during the build stage, which similarly prevents normal stack-trace collection, so contextual information is entirely obtained from the custom stack-trace collector.
+For Golang projects, reproduction tests mostly fail during the build stage, which similarly prevents normal stack-trace collection, so contextual information is entirely obtained from the custom stack-trace collector.